 Métis activities at the Calgary Maple Festival

-The Francophone heritage in Alberta dates back to the earliest days of the fur trade when the Montreal peddlers came to the Northwest region in search of adventure and business opportunities.
+The Francophone heritage in Alberta dates back to the earliest days of the fur trade when the Montreal paddlers came to the Northwest region in search of adventure and business opportunities.
 The voyageurs married Cree women and the first Francophone communities—Métis communities—were established.
 Missionary orders came and were followed by settlers.
 In this process, which spanned over 200 years, significant contributions were made to the settlement of the West and the founding of Alberta.

 First Nations activities at the Calgary Maple Festival

 The Origin of Maple Syrup

 The Native Americans were the first to recognize the sap as a source of energy and nutrition.
 They would use their tomahawks to make V-shaped incisions in the trees.
 Then, they would insert reeds or concave pieces of bark to run the sap into buckets made from birch bark.
 Due to the lack of proper equipment, the sap was slightly concentrated either by throwing hot stones in the bucket, or by leaving it overnight and disposing with the layer of ice out which had formed on top.
 It was drunk as a sweet drink or used in cooking.
 It is possible that maple-cured bacon began with this process.
 Read more: A History of Maple Syrup

 Zinha Muabi: Logistics and production coordinator

 Anne Giguère: Graphic Designer

 Marianne Présumey: Pre-ticket sales and box office at the festival